top of page

 For the main guide and supporting details, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 Want to check eligibility and pricing?
 Start the quote flow: https://instantquotes.instabrain.io/ FYI: This content is informational and not legal advice.
 Underwriting and state rules determine the final offer and policy provisions.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+Consult licensed professionals for specific legal, tax, or medical guidance; this content is educational.
+Terms and pricing are carrier-specific and subject to both underwriting review and state guidelines.

 Frequently Asked Questions